ProboCI/probo-docs/docs/drupal/install-profile.md

 published: true
 ---

 Installation profiles combine Drupal core, contributed modules, pre-defined functionality and configuration for the purpose to quickly set up Drupal sites.
 You can read more about [Drupal Installation profiles on drupal.org](https://www.drupal.org/project/project_distribution).
-A great example of an installation profile is Zivtech's [Bear](https://www.drupal.org/project/bear) profile.

 You can use the default Shell plugin or the Drupal plugin.